RitikKhatik/Sunbase-Assignment/README.md

 Database Connection Properties
 The database connection properties are specified in the application.properties file.
 Ensure that you have the correct values for your MySQL database.

-Certainly!
-Below is a sample README file for your GitHub repository's database specification properties:

 Database Specification Properties for Spring Boot Sunbase Customer Application This repository contains the database specification properties for the Spring Boot Sunbase Customer Application.
 These properties are configured to connect the application to a MySQL database using Spring Data JPA.